 My visit to the Falkland Islands took place in early March 2017, as part of a 18-day expedition cruise to the Antarctic Peninsula and South Georgia Island.
 My 230-passenger Hurtigruten ship, the MS Fram, was my cruise home for this grand adventure.
 The sexy itinerary title was: “Antarctica, Falklands & South Georgia: In the Realm of the Great Explorers.”

 In this blog post, I will focus primarily on my 8-hour visit to Stanley since there’s a lot to share.
-I will soon write a separate post about our experiences on the three smaller outer Falklands islands.
 With both posts, I hope to give you a good idea of what to expect when you visit the delightful Falkland Islands.
 You may also be trying to decide whether to include the Falklands on an Antarctica expedition cruise, so I hope this will help.
 First, just a little more background…

 The 1982 Falklands War